babypanda212/mless/README.md

 Once sequences were generated, I flattened the multivariate input and modified the MLP to handle two input variables.

 I trained the model but the results were poor, I believe due to normalisation issues from the distribution shift.
 I could not download the data also - the download cell ran indefinitely until session timed out.
+For the first training I used the already normalised data from notebook 1.

 Next time I would definitely start earlier, I underestimated the struggle of Colab.